Hubert26/swps_synchronization_study/README.md

 ```

 ### Notes
-+ The `environment.yml` file ensures the `python-utils` package is installed with all required optional dependencies.
++ The `environment.yml` file ensures the `python-data-analysis-utils` package is installed with all required optional dependencies.
-+ Any changes to the `python-utils` project will reflect automatically in this setup because of the editable installation.
++ Any changes to the `python-data-analysis-utils` project will reflect automatically in this setup because of the editable installation.

 ## Key Features
 **Project Workflow**